shcherby/fp/README.md

 # Time Tracking Web Application

-**Time Tracking** is a standalone (micro)service, which contains web api and process time tracking requests.
+**Time Tracking** is a standalone (micro)service, which contains web api for time tracking requests processing.
 It used for time tracking purposes, users can track time what they spent on specific issue.

 ## Tech Stack